Professional Development

 Credit: 3 graduate-level credits from the University of Utah Department of Human Genetics available for a $50 recording fee.

-For more details and to register visit: Genetics and Health Institute
+For more details and to register visit: Cells and Cancer

-Note: This course was offered in 2021 and 2022.
+Note: This course was offered in 2023.
 Repeat registration is allowed, but repeat graduate-level credit is not.

 Genetic Tech Investigations